m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/major-weblogic-version-upgrade/_index.md

             walletPasswordSecret: sample-domain1-opss-wallet-password-secret
 ```

 4. Deploy the domain.
 If it is successful, then the domain has been migrated to a persistent volume.
-Now, you can proceed upgrade to version 14.1.2.0, see [FMW/JRF domain on PV](#fmwjrf-domain-on-persistent-volume).
+Now, you can proceed to upgrade to version 14.1.2.0, see [FMW/JRF domain on PV](#fmwjrf-domain-on-persistent-volume).

 ### Sample WDT model for secured production mode and SSL